BasharEmon/BasharEmon.github.io/_pages/about.md

 ### 2. Mechanics-Based Diagnostics and Therapeutics

 A major goal of my research is to translate biomechanical measurements into clinically actionable tools.
-By integrating tumor histology, tissue mechanics, and machine learning, I will identify mechanical signatures—such as nuclear strain, tissue stiffness, cellular force, and fiber architecture—that predict disease progression and therapeutic response.
+By integrating tumor histology, tissue mechanics, and machine learning, I will identify mechanical signatures, such as nuclear strain, tissue stiffness, cellular force, and fiber architecture, that predict disease progression and therapeutic response.
 I refer to these predictive mechanical signatures as **mechanomarkers**.
 In parallel, I will develop **force-targeted therapeutic strategies**, including approaches that suppress pathological cell contractility or decouple nuclear deformation from cytoskeletal force, to test whether disrupting the mechanical drivers of disease can limit invasion and metastasis.

 ### 3. Engineered Living Systems and Biomechanical Technologies